Easytether Bluetooth Script

 devMac=$(hcitool con | grep -o "[[:xdigit:]:]\{11,17\}")

-Then I use grep and ps -aux to check if easytether previously running in the background, if true, I simply kill it and then run easytether-bluetooth,
+Then I use grep and ps -aux to check if Easytether is previously running in the background.
+If true, I simply kill it and then run Easytether-Bluetooth.

 function blt_connect {